Skip to content

 (Create any folder in the path that doesn’t exist).

-2. Create a file called foo.mdx in the new folder.
+2. Create a file called bar.mdx in the new folder.

 3. Add the metadata to the top of the file.